 How to get there

-The Allianz Arena is located about 10 km north of Munich, directly next to junction München-Nord, and is very good reachable from every direction.
+The Allianz Arena is located about 10 km north of Munich, directly next to junction München-Nord, and is very well reachable from every direction.
 It doesn't matter if you drive on the A9 or A99, you can impossibly miss the big white arena.
 From the motor way, the directions are perfectly indicated and lead you to one of the big parking garages.

 Images: Shutterstock, BSR Agency